Gravity Forms Bookings

 Dashboard

 The GP Bookings Dashboard is your main hub for managing bookings.
-It has four tabs: Overview, Calendar, Resource Calendar, and Agenda.
+It comes with four default views: Overview, Calendar, Resource Calendar, Agenda, and List.
+All views can be filtered by Services, Resources, and Booking Status.
+List views have an additional Date Range filter.

 Booking Details